egrieco/falsehoods-educators-believe/README.md

 ### Tech people won't teach because the pay is too low.
 ### Students need to have a path through the curriculum laid out ahead of time.
 ### Students need topics broken down into small atomic units that can be taught separately.
+### Students will just "mess around" if they are not given detailed directions.
+### Updating the curriculum is adequate.
+### Test results are accurate indicators of students abilities.